Xata/ubiquitous-cube-game/README.md

 Generates a random world each time using ![OpenSimplex](https://github.com/lmas/opensimplex)

-There is also ore generation within the cave systems:
+There is also ore generation within the cave systems (its very random though):

 ![Example of ore being generated within the caves](/resources/images/cube-game-screenshot-02.jpg)